Get Ahead In Foundation GCSE Maths With This Comprehensive Question & Topic Analysis Of Edexcel GCSE Maths Papers 2017-2024

 Categorising by topic

-Since then, I have added several more papers and further detail to my data-set, allowing for a more in-depth look at how different topics are examined.
+Since then, I have added several more papers and further detail to my data set, allowing for a more in-depth look at how different GCSE maths topics are examined.

 The categorisations are based on the GCSE specification (Edexcel), and align closely with Third Space Learning’s topic categories:

-Classifying some of the multi-mark, deeper problem-solving questions presented a bit of a challenge, so I decided to pick a main topic for each question and classify it under that heading, rather than try and assign marks for topics within questions.
+Classifying some of the multi-mark, deeper problem-solving questions presented a challenge, so I picked a main topic for each question and classified it under that heading, rather than try and assign marks for topics within questions.

-So, for example, June 2019 1F Q18 required candidates to use skills working with four operations and decimal calculation as well as area.
+For example, June 2019 1F Q18 required candidates to use skills for four operations, decimal calculation and area.
 However, as the question is inaccessible without some knowledge of the area of a rectangle, I classified this as ‘perimeter and area’.

-It should be noted that the proportional reasoning category only covers standard proportion and ratio-type problems – so recipes, conversions, splitting into ratios, and so on.
-However, many ratio problems do include fractions, percentages or both.
+Proportional reasoning only covers standard proportion and ratio-type problems, for example recipes, conversions and splitting into ratios.
+However, many ratio problems include fractions, percentages or both.

 Third Space Learning’s online GCSE mathematics courses cover the entire GCSE mathematics curriculum.
 They use diagnostic testing to assess where the gaps in knowledge lie and then use this information to tailor the course specifically to the needs of each student.
 These individualised lessons help students to practice the areas of maths they need more support on.
 This helps them to develop mathematical fluency and increase their confidence going into the GCSE maths exam.